 As a life-long Idahoan, I know the value to our state, our nation, and our planet of protecting species from extinction and conserving habitat and ecosystems.
 I am concerned, however, that the ESA is outdated.
 Congress desperately needs to modernize the ESA to make it work as Congress intended.
 Funding authorization for ESA programs expired nearly two decades ago, but because the Appropriations Committee continues to fund them, third parties who profit from the current broken system have refused to come to the table to bring the ESA into the 21st century.
 As a result, desperately needed efforts to modernize the ESA are at a stalemate.

-As Chairman of the House Interior and Environment Appropriations Subcommittee, I believe that the practice of continuing to fund unauthorized programs has made it difficult to modernize landmark laws like the ESA—laws that were widely supported but no longer work as Congress originally intended.
+As a member of the House Interior and Environment Appropriations Subcommittee, I believe that the practice of continuing to fund unauthorized programs has made it difficult to modernize landmark laws like the ESA—laws that were widely supported but no longer work as Congress originally intended.
 This is why the most recent House Interior and Environment Appropriations Act to come to the House floor did not include any funding for unauthorized programs to list new species and designate critical habitat.
 At a time of record national deficits and significantly reduced federal spending, we cannot afford to continue funding outdated and unauthorized government programs, and my hope is that this effort will incentivize stakeholders, agencies, and interested Members of Congress to work together to bring the ESA into the 21st century.